Bioko drill

 Mainland drills, from Cameroon.
 They bear a strong resemblance to the Bioko drill, as they are part of the same species, Mandrillus leucophaeus; however, the Bioko drill is distinguished by a yellow crown, rather than white.

 The Bioko drill (Mandrillus leucophaeus poensis) is a subspecies of the drill, an Old World monkey.
 It is endemic to Bioko Island, Equatorial Guinea, located off the west coast of Africa.
 The drill is one of the largest monkey species, and is considered endangered.
-The Bioko drill was separated from their mainland counterpart, due to rising sea levels after the end of the last ice age, around 10,000 years ago.
+The Bioko drill was separated from its mainland counterpart, due to rising sea levels after the end of the last ice age, around 10,000 years ago.
 The capital of Equatorial Guinea, Malabo, is on Bioko Island.
 The Malabo market is the primary point of sale for bushmeat on Bioko Island.
 The drill plays an important role in the cultural tradition of bushmeat consumption, and is locally considered to be tasty, and in some regions, a delicacy.
 The commercialisation of hunting on Bioko Island has made this practice unsustainable.
 Hunting of the Bioko drill is banned in most areas of Bioko Island, as they predominantly inhabit protected areas on the island.
 However, the ban is considered ineffective; hunting remains the largest threat to the drill's population.